chaarvii/Megh-Thakkar.github.io/index.md

 I also interned at [Indian Institute of Remote Sensing](https://www.iirs.gov.in/), a research centre of [Indian Space Research Organization (ISRO)](https://www.isro.gov.in/), where I worked on a flight planning software for a UAV.

 I am a huge fan of travelling, mostly travelling cheap and light.
-I am on a **mission** of travelling to 21 countries before I turn 21 (12 Nov 2019), with 3 more to go!
+I am on a "mission ;)" of travelling to 21 countries before I turn 21 (12 Nov 2019), with 3 more to go!
 I am also a huge fan of electronic music, having attended [Tomorrowland, 2019](http://tomorrowland.com) and [Airbeat One, 2019](http://www.airbeat-one.de)!!!

 ---